One to One Mentoring Programme

 This programme has been set up to support members of any age/skill level who have a learning role in museums and heritage sites in their professional development and during a difficult time for the sector.

-The third and fourth rounds of mentoring are open to GEM members only and are generously supported by the Cultural Recovery Fund.
+The third and fourth rounds of mentoring are open to GEM members only and are generously supported by the Cultural Recovery Fund and Nimrod Capital.

 We have an ace team of mentors from across the UK, who are all museum professionals with a range of experiences and include heads of departments, consultants and lecturers.